wp-plugins/stageshow/readme.txt

 * Bug Fix: Box Office shows inactive/expired shows
 * Deleted Shows, Performances and Prices only removed from DB when not referenced by Sales
 * Integrated Checkout syles rationised
+* Added salePaid and saleFee to Sales Summary export (StageShow+ only)
 * Flush Sales removed from Tools Menu

 = 2.0.4 =